igorosilva/url-shortener/README.md

 curl -L http://localhost:8080/abc123xyz

-If the link is valid and not expired, it will redirect to the original URL.

-ℹ️ Additional notes: links are generated using UUIDs trimmed to 10 characters.
-Expired links are automatically invalidated and will not redirect.
-Logs are printed using SLF4J.
-The service uses the builder pattern and centralized constants for maintainability.
-MongoDB must be properly configured and accessible inside your cluster.
-The Kubernetes service must be named `url-shortener`, or the `port-forward` command should be updated accordingly.

 # Notes
 - Links are generated with random UUID strings (10 characters).
 - Expired links will no longer redirect and will return an appropriate error.